mahmoudimus/ac/docs/public/concepts/security.md

 from malicious or accidental changes, and encourages them to install more Connect add-ons by assuring them that they can install add-ons without compromising their data.

-Connect security's goals are to
+Connect's security goals are to
 * identifies add-ons,
 * work out what each add-on can do,
 * accept allowed actions with minimal friction,